tondi/hajto.github.io/_posts/2017-02-11-i-can-has-no-loops.md

 Knowing that rest is pretty easy.
 You have two matrices.
 First one you'll have to transpose, then zip corresponding rows and reduce them multiplying elements of zipped tuples and summing them.
 Consider this your homework.
 Here is an <a href="http://elixirplayground.com?gist=7d0fda1cdec8be55ef761e974f620024"> example solution </a> and sample implementation in one of the elixir existing <a href="https://github.com/a115/exmatrix/blob/master/lib/exmatrix.ex#L58"> libraries </a>.

 # Why does this matter?

+Those two operations are most prominent and well known to all of functional programmers.
+The legend says that every operation that transform a collection using loop can be also done using those two functions and that's exactly from where Hadoop MapReduce name comes from.

 If you're coming from an imperative ecosystem you probably noticed that this code may be slower than it's imperative counterpart.
 It has a lot of function calls, a bunch of map and reduce operations...
 But there is a catch!
 A big one actually.
 Most of operations we've done depend on map, zip and reduce implementation.
 And map can be very easily made parallel!
 Thus your code can be run simultaneously on all of the cores without any headache (mostly).
 Actually author of library I mentioned earlier implemented this algorithm in <a href="https://github.com/a115/exmatrix/blob/master/lib/exmatrix.ex#L72" > parallel </a>.